VirTool:Win32/DefenderTamperingRestore: Settings Restored or Threat?

 Restore Microsoft Defender Safely

 Do not disable Tamper Protection just to make the warning disappear.
 The safer goal is to restore protection and remove the source of the change.
+For intentional, short Windows 11 pauses, use the safe Defender disable steps and avoid permanent disabler tools.

 1. Update Windows Security intelligence.
 Open Windows Security and check for security intelligence updates.